Garden City, Winnipeg: Modern architecture

 The Garden City development is a showcase for mid-century modern architecture, with most of the homes in the area designed in a modernist-influenced ranch-style.
 Popular design elements include clean lines, large windows, carports and breeze block detailing and fencing.
 Many of the homes have retained these original features and the area has continued to grow in popularity with the resurgence of mid-century modern design.

 Demographics

 As of 2021, Garden City had a population of 6,475.
 The median household income was $89,000, slightly above the city median of $80,000.
 There were 2,335 occupied private dwellings; 1,850 semi-detached houses, 445 apartments, and 40 duplexes or semi-detached houses. the median value of the dwellings is $324,00.

 The area is home to a large portion of Winnipeg's Jewish community.
 Numerous synagogues, organizations, retirement homes and businesses catering to the Jewish community can be found throughout Garden City and the surrounding West Kildonan area.
 The neighbourhood also has many residents from Winnipeg's Ukrainian, German and Polish communities.
 Schools in the area feature both Hebrew and Ukrainian bilingual programs.

+Garden City is home to 2,125 Filipinos, which collectively make up 32.8% of the neighbourhood's population.